 Equity conversion rights

 Recovery rates generally reflect the total value received after default, which may be in the form of cash, individual company assets, new debt, new equity, or some combination.
-In the typical recovery scenario, passive bond investors' objective is liquidity, and credit analysts can seek to estimate amounts likely to be available for recovery as a company approaches and then moves through the default process.
+In the typical recovery scenario, the objective of passive bond investors is liquidity and credit analysts can seek to estimate amounts likely to be available for recovery as a company approaches and then moves through the default process.
 But there have been cases where a major bondholders' ultimate objective may have been to gain control of a company through a court-sanctioned bond-to-stock conversion.
 In these cases, a prospective bondholders' takeover could change the recovery calculus.

 While the primary features of fixed income instruments may make their valuation appear to be straightforward, there are notable extenuations for every valuation scenario.
 Before relying on any formulaic assessment, it is important to be sure that all circumstances can be clearly understood and evaluated.